 3. What would I get if I were to subscribe?

-Premium newsletter members will receive access to our small-cap hedge fund strategy, which has outperformed the market by 18 percentage points in back-tests covering a 10-year period; this strategy beat the market by more than 40 percentage points in its first 16 months of availability.
-More than 80 pages in length, the premium newsletter also covers what billionaire investors are buying and selling, and offers an additional ‘secret’ strategy.
+Premium newsletter members will receive access to our small-cap hedge fund strategy, which has outperformed the market by 18 percentage points in back-tests covering a 10-year period; this strategy beat the market by more than 52 percentage points in its first 24 months of availability.
+More than 70 pages in length, the premium newsletter also covers billionaire investors’ best stock picks, and offers an additional ‘secret’ strategy.

 4. Does your newsletter give alerts on when to buy and sell and the position percentages of one’s portfolio?